INTERVIEW AND PHOTOS BY MARKO SYRJALA

 Chuck Garric: Yeah.
 I think they wanted to get rid of the theatrical side, not get rid of it but maybe just replace it and start turning Alice into more of a guitar band.
-Then that gave birth to the three guitar.
-It was kind of unique and it was fun to have to go back and start from zero, and refigure out your guitar parts and the musical side of it and everything; and come up with these parts that were on the record, and Steve has that history of playing with Alice since BILLION DOLLAR BABIES.
-So it was really great to get the perspective from him and realize, maybe those are some of the chords we were missing.
-So from a musical standpoint it was a lot of fun.
-Nita comes in and she learned from those parts that we had given her, and then she adds her own style to it and her own flairs.
-Now it’s really become this really big monster.
+Then that gave birth to the three guitars.
+It was kind of unique, and it was fun to have to go back and start from zero and refigure out your guitar parts and the musical side of it and everything; and come up with these parts that were on the record, and Steve has that history of playing with Alice since BILLION DOLLAR BABIES.
+So it was great to get the perspective from him and realize, maybe those are some of the chords we were missing.
+So from a musical standpoint, it was a lot of fun.
+Nita comes in, and she learned from those parts that we had given her, and then she adds her own style to it.
+Now it’s become this really big monster.

-Nita Strauss: It’s sort of a very carefully put together immense wall of sound, it’s the way we kind of think about it.
+Nita Strauss: It’s sort of a very carefully put together an immense wall of sound; it’s the way we kind of think about it.
 Each piece of the wall is in its place.
-You have to be really mindful in a three guitar lineup, no extra string noise.
-No notes ringing out, because if all three guitar players are doing that; doing picks grips and slides and the stuff, it’s as mess.
-There are a three guitar player bands like that that aren’t necessarily as careful with their parts.
+You have to be mindful in a three-guitar lineup, with no extra string noise.
+No notes are ringing out because if all three guitar players are doing that, doing picks, grips, and slides and the stuff, it’s a mess.
+There are three guitar player bands like that that aren’t necessarily as careful with their parts.

 Chuck Garric: Who?
 “Laughs”

 Nita Strauss: I’m not going to say who I’m talking about, but I’m wearing their shirt right now.
-But with us we’re very, very mindful of each other.
-Where our volumes are, where we are in the stage basically.
-You won’t see us running into each other, you won’t see us stepping all over each other’s parts either.
+But with us, we’re very, very mindful of each other.
+Where our volumes are, where we are in the stage basically, you won’t see us running into each other, and you won’t see us stepping all over each other’s parts either.
 It’s all about being mindful of what’s going on.

-I was just thinking that when you’re playing, especially those ’70s classic songs, you have to think really carefully how to play and who is playing this and that part etc.?
+I was just thinking that when you’re playing, especially those ’70s classic songs, you have to think carefully about how to play and who is playing this and that part, etc.?

 Chuck Garric: Exactly.
-We listened again to that record and we sat in a room with Bob Ezrin and we went over the parts, and we really did think about every part that was going to be played.
-To make it sound classic, but at the same time it’s almost impossible.
-Because of the new technology and the new guitars and pick-ups and just trying to house these stuff.
+We listened again to that record, and we sat in a room with Bob Ezrin.
+And we went over the parts, and we did think about every part that was going to be played.
+To make it sound classic, but at the same time, it’s almost impossible.
+Because of the new technology and the new guitars and pick-ups and just trying to house this stuff.
 Some of the modern sounds and…

 THE UPCOMING ALICE COOPER ALBUM

-Alice Cooper is going to release his long awaited covers album HOLLYWOOD VAMPIRES this fall but you guys don’t play on it, right?
+Alice Cooper will release his long-awaited covers album HOLLYWOOD VAMPIRES this fall, but you guys don’t play on it.

 Chuck Garric: The record has already been recorded.

 Nita Strauss: It’s done.
-This was all finished before I was in the band, maybe I’ll just go and like take a beer bottle and pour it down over the masters or something.
+This was all finished before I was in the band.
+Maybe I’ll just go and take a beer bottle and pour it down over the masters or something.
 But I don’t think that will work?
 “Laughs”

 Chuck Garric: You probably know more than we all know about; what the deal is or whatever.
-But from what I heard it’s pretty killer album.
+But from what I heard, it’s a pretty killer album.

 Chuck Garric: Yeah, he’s going to go in there and back him up.

-Do you know if it’s going to be only like one-off thing or do they have plans for a full tour or whatever?
+Do you know if it’s going to be only like a one-off thing, or do they have plans for a full tour or whatever?

 Chuck Garric: I don’t know anything about that?

 Nita Strauss: They’re doing Rock in Rio, which is so cool.
-What a cool experience that will be for them and we wish them, very, very well.
+What an incredible experience that will be for them, and we wish them very, very well.

-How about the next actual Alice Cooper album, have you discussed about the subject already?
+How about the next actual Alice Cooper album?
+Have you discussed the subject already?

 Chuck Garric: You just keep your…